 All fees are non-refundable.

-If we don't need to do any further research, we will send you a detailed advice letter within 10 working days.
-This will outline any major transport issues and any requirements we've agreed.
+If we don't need to do any further research, we'll send you a detailed advice letter within 10 working days.
+This outlines any major transport issues and requirements we've agreed.

 Your advice letter comes from the Director of Spatial Planning.
-It is never a response to any planning application.
+It's never a response to any planning application.

 Any views or opinions are given in good faith.
 They relate solely to transport issues.

-The degree of detail in our letter will depend on the quality of information you give us in the first place.
+The amount of detail in our letter will depend on the quality of information you give us initially.